janzikmund/subtitles/README.md

 ## Configuration
 - register for your API user account on [opensubtitles](https://www.opensubtitles.org)
 - apply for user agent as described in [opensubtitles docs](http://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst)
+- register for your user account on [The Movie DB](https://www.themoviedb.org/account/signup)
+- login to your TMB account and [apply for API key](https://www.themoviedb.org/settings/api)
-- create `.env` file in project folder containing your login credentials
+- create `.env` file in project folder and add following lines:

 ```
+# Open Subtitles Login Credentials
 USER=Your Username
 PASS=Your Password
 LANG=eng
 USER_AGENT=Your User Agent

+# The Movie Database API key
+TMD_APIKEY=Your TMD api key
 ```

 ### Make it accessible globally - using symlink